Treating Autism with Diet

 Let Food Be Thy Medicine

-We have been gluten, soy, and casein free (GFCFSF) since we began our autism journey 7 years ago.
+We have been gluten, casein, and soy free (GFCFSF) since we began our autism journey 8 years ago.
 Since then, we’ve added yeast free, corn free, grain free, legume free, and sugar free to that list as well. (or mostly paleo to make it simpler) These are all foods that contribute to inflammation in the body, feed bad microbes, and cause leaky gut.

 In people with sensitive or over-active immune systems, they can wreak havoc in the body.
 Kids with autism have such sensitive immune systems.
 Increased inflammation can manifest itself in a variety of ways including crazy, manic-like behaviors, aggression, brain fog, and even increased OCD/anxiety symptoms to name a few.